16 Famous Consultants and How They Became Superstars

 [ Read: How to Start a Consulting Business: The 7 Key Steps (+ 5 Must-read Books!)]

-Quay Kester is the Founder of Evoke Research And Consulting, a firm with a mission-centric approach.
-She designs deep-dive learning experiences in order to navigate cultural dynamics such as equity, diversity, inclusion, and belonging.
-Her consulting work mainly revolves around initiatives for anti-discrimination.
+Quay Kester is the Founder of Evoke Research and Consulting, a firm with a mission-centric approach.
+She designs in-depth learning experiences to navigate cultural dynamics, including equity, diversity, inclusion, and belonging.
+Her consulting work primarily focuses on initiatives aimed at combating anti-discrimination.

 Besides her background in consulting, she’s also an ICF-certified executive coach, curriculum designer, and learning experience mentor.
 She’s a facilitator of the initiatives Powerful Conversations About Race (PCR) and Corona Dialogues For Spirit & Place, supporting future thinking about community changes.